Haunted Mansion Holiday: Additions

 During the 2003 season, Disneyland offered an "Oogie Boogie's Holiday Tricks and Treats" scavenger hunt.
 Oogie was given hidden cameos throughout the mansion, which guests are asked to look for.
 For instance, Oogie can be found in shrubbery in the gardens, a shadow on the Christmas card, a doll in the attic, etc.

 Soundtrack

 The attraction's musical score was originally composed by Gordon Goodwin.
-It was replaced in 2002 with an adapted score by John Debney, based on themes from the film's soundtrack composed by Danny Elfman.
+It was replaced in 2002 with an adapted score by John Debney (who composed the music for Phantom Manor), based on themes from the film's soundtrack composed by Danny Elfman.
 Since 2003, Goodwin's original music has been used in the stretching rooms and the exit crypt (where Goodwin's attic music is used), while the rest of Elfman's score remains.
 Several characters in the ride are voiced by the original actors from the film, and the various sound effects are a mixture of tracks from the original attraction and new ones.